thorncl/FW-Separation/README.md

 # Preface

 This repository explores a post-processing technique used in Magnetic Resonance Imaging.
-Fat-Water Separation for Diffusion-Weighted Echo-Planar Imaging (DW-EPI) (or chemical-shift encoded MRI) is carried-out in the notebook below.
+Fat-Water Separation for T2-Weighted Echo-Planar Imaging (DW-EPI) (or chemical-shift encoded MRI) is carried-out in the notebook below.

 The repository also contains methods for generating k-space data via Echo-Planar Imaging for single tissue voxels, and the means by which a sample image may be recovered from a corrupted image, with some delay induced in the spatial frequency domain.